Pong420/Comic-Reader/README.md

 #### Create a Component

-You can create a react component quickly by below command
+You can create a react component files quickly by below command

 ```bash
 yarn component ComponentName